knative/serving/docs/setting-up-a-logging-plugin.md

 1. Replace `logging.fluentd-sidecar-output-config` flag in
    [elaconfig](/config/elaconfig.yaml)  with the
-   desired output configuration..
-In theory, this is the same with the one for Fluentd DaemonSet.
+   desired output configuration. **NOTE**: The Fluentd DaemonSet is in `monitoring` namespace while the Fluentd sidecar is in the namespace same with the app.
+There may be small differences between the configuration for DaemonSet and sidecar even though the desired backends are the same.
 1. Replace `logging.fluentd-sidecar-image` flag in
-   [elaconfig](/config/elaconfig.yaml) with the Fluentd image including the desired Fluentd output plugin..
+   [elaconfig](/config/elaconfig.yaml) with the Fluentd image including the desired Fluentd output plugin.
 In theory, this is the same with the one for Fluentd DaemonSet.

 ## Deploying